How to mine Bitcoin: A beginner’s guide to mine BTC

 Regular maintenance against dust and other environmental factors is also required to keep the mining devices healthy.
 While failures are relatively rare, ASICs can go out of commission earlier than expected without proper maintenance.

-While single ASICs may fail, the largest threat to their profitability is them becoming obsolete.
+While single ASICs may fail, the largest threat to their profitability is the prospect that they may become obsolete.
 More efficient miners will eventually crowd out older devices.

 Historic generations of miners like the Bitmain S9, released around 2016, lasted approximately four years before becoming unprofitable under any electricity price configuration (except zero).
 However, the speed of advances in computing technology is largely unpredictable.